Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing

 \subsection{The closed $\textCeBH$ procedure}

-We will now use the e-Closure Principle to propose an alternative method for controlling FDR based on e-values under arbitrary dependence. \citet{vovk_e-values_calibration_2021} showed that the only admissible symmetric method for combining arbitrarily dependent e-values into a new e-value (i.e., an e-merging function) is to average them, mixing, if desired, with the trivial e-value of 1.
+We will now use the e-Closure Principle to propose an alternative method for controlling FDR based on e-values under arbitrary dependence.
+A natural way to merge e-values is to take their arithmetic average.
+Furthermore, \citet{vovk_e-values_calibration_2021} showed that the arithmetic average, possibly mixed with the trivial e-value of 1, is the only admissible symmetric e-merging function for arbitrarily dependent e-values.
 We will use the unmixed average